 The class has three exams.
-Each exam is multiple choice and will likely have 30 questions.
+Each exam is multiple choice and will likely have 30 to 33 questions.
 When you take an exam, you may also bring a calculator and one 3 inch x 5 inch index card with notes on it.
 You may write notes on both sides of the card.
 Your 3 inch x 5 inch index card must be one that you created-I do not allow index cards that have been created as part of a tutoring service or note-taking service or any other 3rd party endeavor.
 You can either hand write your card or type it and then shrink it to fit on a computer.
 But YOU must have created the card yourself.
 Do NOT bring a card that was created by a note-taking service-bring a card you created.
 Also only ONE index card is allowed.
 DO NOT bring more than one to the test.
-And the card MUST be only 3 x 5-no foldouts or "wings" or anything else.
-Violations of these policies-bringing a card you did not personally create and/or bringing more than one card and/or bringing a card that is not just 3 x 5-will result in a zero on the exam, an F in the class, and a referral to the Dean of Student's office for academic dishonesty.
+Violations of either policy-bringing a card you did not personally create and/or bringing more than one card-will result in a zero on the exam, a possible F in the class, and a referral to the Dean of Student's office.

 The tests will cover the assigned readings and the material that has been covered in class up to the date of the exam.
-The final exam will be cumulative.
+The final exam will be cumulative as will be the makeup exam.
 (Cumulative means it will cover everything in the class.)
 I am planning for the second midterm to contain only the new material we have covered since the first midterm, but there might also be some slight cumulative aspects to it, too.
 All the tests can ask questions about the entire book but most of the questions will be from the lectures.
 On each exam, however, there will be at least a couple of questions from the book that I have not talked about in class, which gives you a reason to buy and to read the textbook!
+I sometimes, but not always, include one or two questions from the Study Guide to reward those who are taking this class seriously by thoroughly studying the material.

 The class has two midterm exams and one final exam.
-Some of the sections in the class can take exams using ProctorU.
-These sections are 72DC, also listed as 11759 (for students enrolled in the UF Online program) and 716H, also listed as 11758 (UF residential students who are away from Gainesville on an Internship or Study Abroad).
+Some of the sections in the class will take exams using ProctorU.
+These sections are 0356 (for students enrolled in the UF Online and PACE programs) and 1F41 (UF residential students who are away from Gainesville on an Internship or Study Abroad).
 ONLY THESE STUDENTS WILL BE ABLE TO TAKE THE TEST USING PROCTORU.
-All other students, including sections 72DD (also listed as 11760), 72DF (also listed as 11761), and 73HH (also listed as 11762) MUST take the exams on campus in the evening.
+All other students will take the exams on campus in the evening.
+If you are NOT in a section that can take the tests using ProctorU and you miss your test because you are trying to take the test on ProctorU, you will receive a zero for that test.
+PLEASE do NOT make that error!!